adegans/user-cleaner/readme.txt

 = I have other activities not covered by this plugin = **AJdG User Cleaner** does not check for other activities.
 So the user may be deleted.
+If you feel your use-case should be included let me know.

 = How do I know the plugin works =
 **AJdG User Cleaner** sends a email notification when the cycle is finished and users have been deleted.
 Alternatively you can check your Users dashboard, if a bunch went 'missing'...
 Well, there you go.

 = Will this delete administrator accounts? =
-**AJdG User Cleaner** will never delete Administrator or Editor accounts.
+**AJdG User Cleaner** will never delete Administrator, Editor or Author accounts.
 All other accounts can be deleted.

 = Can I recover deleted accounts? =
-No, there is no trash bin or undo button.
+No, there is no trashbin or undo button.
 The deleted user can of-course register a new account.

 = Will this delete all user data? =
 All associated meta data will be deleted using the official wp_delete_user() function.

 = Where are the settings? =
-This plugin has no settings and works silently in the background.
+This plugin has no settings.

 = Will this overload the site? =
 Generally no. However, if you have many accounts, say 3000 or more, the first cycle of deletions may include many accounts.